A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Experiments

 \subsection{Ablation Studies}

-To understand the contribution of each proposed component in HCFSSNet, we conduct ablation studies on the VONSS block, AFMM, and FSTAM.
-Unless otherwise stated, all ablation variants are trained on a randomly selected subset of 100K images from the training set (resolution $\geq 256\times256$) with a batch size of 8, and evaluated on the Kodak dataset.
+To examine the contribution of the main components in HCFSSNet, we conduct ablation studies on VONSS, AFMM, and FSTAM.
+Unless otherwise specified, the ablation variants are trained on a randomly selected subset of 100K training images (with resolution \(\geq 256 \times 256\)) using a batch size of 8, and are evaluated on the Kodak dataset.
+For clarity, any experiment using a different training setup is stated explicitly in the corresponding subsection.